fonderdevs/spm/README.md

 ## 📦 About

-spm is a simple and efficient package manager designed for FonderOS.
+spm is a simple and efficient package manager designed for any linux OS

 ## 🛠️ Installation